-The DPS is too large a text to translate and edit in the life of any single project, but the project team surveyed the biographies and bibliographies of each poet and identified where the DPS captures unique texts not extant elsewhere and where it simply reproduces verbatim copies of entire works widely available in print.
-Using this analysis, the team then identified poets who spent their careers primarily in Jacobean Scotland or at the court of James VI, and whose works are either wholly or near-wholly extant only within the DPS.
+The DPS is too large a text to translate and edit in the life of any single project, but the project team surveyed the biographies and bibliographies of each poet and identified where the DPS captured unique texts not extant elsewhere and where it simply reproduced verbatim copies of entire works widely available in print.
+Using this analysis, the team then identified poets who spent their careers primarily in Jacobean Scotland or at the court of James VI, and whose works were either wholly or near-wholly extant only within the DPS.
 The initial range of poets selected for translation by the project were (total pages in the DPS denoted in square brackets):

 - Henry Anderson (fl. early 17th century), a Perth merchant